namberino/arobal/words.md

-# Some important vocabulary
+# Some important vocabulary (Order by priority)

-- Factor: The numbers in the expression (int or float), need to support negative numbers (unary operations) too.
-Add support for parentheses here too.
+- Atom: The numbers in the expression (int or float).
+Add support for parentheses here too (parentheses wrap around expression)
+- Power: Atom ^ Factor
+- Factor: Need to support negative numbers (unary operations) here.
 - Term: Factor * or / Factor
 - Expression: Term + or - Term